0day-ci/linux/Documentation/virt/kvm/api.rst

    has requested a crash condition maintenance.
 Userspace can choose to ignore the request, or to gather VM memory core dump and/or reset/shutdown of the VM.
+ - KVM_SYSTEM_EVENT_SUSPEND -- the guest has requested that the VM suspends.
+Userspace is not obliged to honor this, and may call KVM_RUN again.
+Doing so will cause the guest to resume at its requested entry point.

 ::